 B: "Are the doctor's conclusions supported by the medical community?"

-A: "I don't know, but he's a doctor, right?
-His arguments have to be legit."
+A: "I don't know, but they're a doctor, right?
+Their arguments have to be legit."

 Why a fallacy?
-A supports the doctor's claims regarding a low-carb diet based on the assumption that, as a doctor, he has the education and experience to carry legitimate authority.
-However, just because the doctor speaks from authority, this doesn't mean his claim is true, especially if support from the medical community is questionable.
+A supports the doctor's claims regarding a low-carb diet based on the assumption that, as a doctor, they have the education and experience to carry legitimate authority.
+However, just because the doctor speaks from authority, this doesn't mean their claim is true, especially if support from the medical community is questionable.

 Begging the question